SoftUni-Internal/interactive-content/EN/03-Advanced-Function/07-Homework.md

 [task-description]
 ## Description

-A wellness clinic has contacted you with an offer - they want you to write a program that composes **patient charts** and performs some preliminary evaluation of their condition.
+A wellness clinic has contacted you with an offer - they want you to write a program that creates **patient charts** and performs some preliminary evaluation of their condition.

 The data comes in the form of **several arguments**, describing a person - their **name**, **age**, **weight** in kilograms and **height** in centimeters.